ibm-cloud-docs/secrets-manager/provision.md

     To update your service plan after you create an instance, see [Updating your service plan](/docs/account?topic=account-changing).
     {: tip}

+For more information on the different available plans, see [Feature overview](/docs/secrets-manager?topic=secrets-manager-feature-overview).

 ## Creating a {{site.data.keyword.secrets-manager_short}} instance from API
 {: #create-instance-api}